EGF Rat Protein

 EGF Like Domain Multiple 6 Human Recombinant

-EGF Like Domain Multiple 6 Human Recombinant produced in HEK cells is a polypeptide chain starting at amino acid Asn at position 22 to amino acid Arg at position 363, fused to an FC, 6 x His-tag at C-terminus, containing a total of 348 amino acids and having a predicted molecular mass of 40-55kDa.
-The EGFL6 is purified by proprietary chromatographic techniques.
+Recombinant Human EGFL6, produced in HEK cells, is a polypeptide chain spanning from amino acid Asn at position 22 to amino acid Arg at position 363.
+It is fused to an FC and a 6 x His-tag at the C-terminus, resulting in a total of 348 amino acids.
+With a predicted molecular mass of 40-55kDa, the EGFL6 protein undergoes purification using proprietary chromatographic techniques.

 Shipped with Ice Packs